Last Updated on November 14, 2020 by Travels with Kids

 Changi Airport With Kids

 Changi Airport, and in particular the Jewel Terminal is known worldwide.
-We were lucky to have a transfer of five hours and this is what we learned: Changi Airport is very big.
+We were lucky to have a transfer of five hours.
+This is what we learned: Changi Airport is very big.
 Many of the Changi Airport with kids’ attractions that you see listed on the internet are past the security checks!

 For example, the famous sunflower garden is in Terminal 2.
 If your flights are not leaving from Terminal 2 forget it!
 The giant slide can ONLY be accessed if you purchase something.